An ordinary woman preserved Anne Frank’s diary. This is her side of the story

 Quite a bit of that involves continuing to ensure that younger generations learn — and remember — the story of what happened not only around the Amsterdam annex but also the Holocaust in general.

 “Our daughter watched parts of the series, and she kept saying, ‘Did this really happen?
-Did this really happened?’
+Did this really happen?’
 She couldn’t believe it,” Ms Rater says of her 20-year-old.
 “And so we want to keep sharing the story.”

 Her husband, Mr Phelan, chimes in, highlighting “the fact that Miep did these small acts of kindness.
 I mean, she was shopping for them, she was bringing them food, she was bringing the medicine, she was also their emotional support.
 She was their only source of news ... but all of her actions are not so totally out of our everyday experience that make her remote.